 Before we get started, it’s worth noting that car insurance premiums are regulated by the government.
 If your car insurance company wants to increase its rates, it has to apply to a government body — and its application has to be approved before rates increase.
 These are a few of the reasons insurance companies are applying to increase their rates:

-- Modern vehicles cost more to repair.
-Many modern vehicles are built with advanced driver assistance systems that involve complex sensors and computerized components, and these vehicles tend to cost more to repair than older vehicles.
+- Technology in modern vehicles costs more to repair.
+Many modern vehicles are built with advanced driver assistance systems that help keep you and your passengers safe.
+The flip side?
+These systems involve complex sensors and computerized components that are expensive to repair.

 - Distracted driving is on the rise.
 Not only does this mean that the number of accidents is increasing, but the damage that occurs in distracted driving-related accidents tends to be more severe.
 As the frequency and severity of claims increase, so do car insurance premiums.